 - Faulty split rim wheel assemblies

 If you did not know about a recall, you may be able to take legal action.
-The Ammons Law Firm offers free case evaluations so that you can determine whether you have a claim and how you should further proceed.
+The Ammons Law Firm offers free case evaluations so that you can determine whether you have a claim and how you should proceed further.

 Over a Century of Combined Legal Experience

 The Ammons Law Firm has dedicated itself for well over two decades to helping those who have been victims of defective tires.
-Our team of accomplished Houston tire defect attorneys have secured over $1 billion dollars in compensation for victims and, with more than 100 years of collective legal experience, we have the resources and investigative skills necessary to stand up to multi-million dollar companies.
+Our team of accomplished Houston tire defect attorneys has secured over $1 billion in compensation for victims.
+With more than 100 years of collective legal experience, we have the resources and investigative skills necessary to stand up to multi-million dollar companies.

 Dealing with an injury is never easy, but we have the experience and the knowledge necessary to help.
-We offer free consultations to anyone who has been negatively affected by a defective tire, and we are available nationwide.
+We offer free consultations to people negatively affected by a defective tire, and we are available nationwide.

 Arrange for your free consultation today by calling (281) 801-5617.